SyncfusionExamples/Blazor-Diagram-Examples/UG-Samples/Nodes/Appearance/PivotProperty/README.md

 #PivotProperty Sample

-This sample how to update pivot property for node.
+This sample shows how to update the pivot property for the node.